 Concetti Chiave

-- The rise of mass culture and increased literacy led intellectuals to create complex avant-garde novels, catering to a niche audience.
+- The rise of mass culture, fueled by increased literacy and the advent of radio and cinema, led intellectuals to produce avant-garde literature appreciated by a select audience.

 World War I makes a fundamental break between the old world and the new, in terms of the novel’s development.
 Although there were precursors like Henry James and Joseph Conrad.
 People, marked by the experience of war, shattered their faith in society and institutions.
 During the period from 1914 to 1918 dehumanizing effects reached their peak, therefore the modernists, horrified by effects of industrial society in general, were interested in recovering the unique experience of the individuals writing about their inner world.
 The conventions ,which had typified Victorian period of how society should be, collapsed and was replaced by moral ambiguity or absence of values.
 All this was reflected in Modernist novels, which stylistically, broke new ground in two particular aspects: the direct or indirect presentation of characters’ thoughts, feelings and memories, replacing the omniscient narrator, and the novelists propensity not to follow a linear plot or a chronological sequence of events.
 Henceforth novels stopped to be a mirror of society and a sense of social responsibility.